SubhaDip003/Certified_Ethical_Hacker_v13/Module 18: IoT and OT Hacking/README.md

 # ⚙️ IoT and OT Hacking
+The Internet of Things (IoT) connects devices like wearables, smart vehicles, industrial machines, and sensors, generating large amounts of data across sectors such as healthcare, energy, and transportation.
+While IoT improves efficiency, its devices often use basic hardware and limited operating systems, making them difficult to secure.
+This creates risks when integrated into industrial networks, where operational technology (OT) and information technology (IT) converge.
+To stay protected, organizations must understand the threat landscape, identify the most critical risks, and implement strong cybersecurity policies to safeguard both IoT devices and OT infrastructure from evolving attacks.

+---
 ## Table of Content
 - 🔗 [IoT Hacking](https://github.com/SubhaDip003/Certified_Ethical_Hacker_v13/tree/main/Module%2018%3A%20IoT%20and%20OT%20Hacking/01.IoT%20Hacking)
    - 📡 [IoT Concepts and Attacks](https://github.com/SubhaDip003/Certified_Ethical_Hacker_v13/tree/main/Module%2018%3A%20IoT%20and%20OT%20Hacking/01.IoT%20Hacking#readme)